Full-shape BOSS constraints on dark matter interacting with dark radiation and lifting the $S_8$ tension: Datasets and statistics

 We consider as our benchmark \it fiducial \rm scenario the \it dark fluid \rm limit $\Gamma_{\rm DR-DR} \rightarrow \infty$ for DR self-interaction, with $f=1$ and $n=0$.
 Variations of the IDM fraction $f$ are discussed in Sec.~\ref{sec:fchange}.
 We also consider in Sec.~\ref{sec:freestreaming} the \it free-streaming \rm scenario $\Gamma_{\rm DR-DR} \rightarrow 0$ of DR without self-interaction, and considering $n=0,2,4$.

 We have used MontePython \cite{Audren:2012vy, Brinckmann:2018cvx} to run the Markov chain Monte Carlo.
 MontePython connects to CLASS \cite{Blas:2011rf} to solve the Boltzmann system of equations.
 As previously mentioned, the non-linear power spectra were calculated using CLASS-PT.\footnote{We note though that CLASS-PT was implemented on top of CLASS v.2.6, while the ETHOS parameterization was implemented only in CLASS v.2.9 \cite{Archidiacono:2017slj}.
 We, therefore, have modified CLASS-PT to include the ETHOS model.} We used the Gelman-Rubin criteria \cite{GR} for the convergence of the chains ($R-1<0.02$).
-For $a_{\rm dark}$ we sampled the chains in log coordinates, using the prior $\log_{10} \left(a_{\rm dark}\right) < 20$, similarly to \cite{Archidiacono:2019wdp}.
-Note that an upper bound for $a_{\rm dark}$ is needed, otherwise for $\xi\rightarrow0$, an arbitrarily large value of $a_{\rm dark}$ is allowed.
+For $a_{\rm dark}$ we sampled the chains in log coordinates, using the prior $\log_{10} \left(a_{\rm dark}\right) < 20$, similarly to \cite{Archidiacono:2019wdp}.\footnote{Note that the IDM model also suffers from volume effects when $\xi \rightarrow0$.
+A more in-depth investigation of those volumes effects using e.g.\ the profile likelihood (see e.g.~\cite{Herold:2021ksg,Gomez-Valent:2022hkb}) would still be interesting.
+In our case, as discussed later in the text, those volume effects are not relevant since one of the main results we point out shows that $\xi$ deviates from zero when including the BOSS likelihood (when considering the low $S_8$ region and/or including KiDS).
+In addition, for model comparison we use statistical indicators that are based on frequentist statistics (see Sec.~\ref{sec:Statistics} below) and are therefore by construction independent of volume effects.} Note that an upper bound for $a_{\rm dark}$ is needed, otherwise for $\xi\rightarrow0$, an arbitrarily large value of $a_{\rm dark}$ is allowed.
 For $\xi$ we set a conservative prior $\xi < 1$, inside the CMB bounds for $N_{\rm eff}$.

 One last comment is in order.
 Within IDM-DR models, the interaction between both components is only relevant during the early stages of our Universe.
 This means that for the latest stages of evolution, IDM behaves as CDM on large scales with its interaction with DR being strongly suppressed.
 Therefore the perturbative computation of power spectra based on perfect fluid equations complemented with an effective stress tensor is still valid and the interactions do not have to be modeled at the latest (non-linear) stages of cosmic expansion.
 We refer the reader to Appendix~\ref{app:n_scaling} for more details.